 In the 19th Ct, Sorrento became one of the most renowned tourist destinations in Italy.
 And kept this status throughout the 20th ct too.

 Only 50 kilometers away from Naples, Sorrento is easy to reach from the cruise ship dock.
-You can read about different options when it comes to transportation to Sorrento in our article Italy Sorrento Travel.
+You can read about different options when it comes to getting to Sorrento Italy in our article Italy Sorrento Travel.

 For a more relaxed day go for a sightseeing tour/shore excursion with a local and well-informed guide...

 Although, traces of the past glitz and glamour can still be felt in

 Sorrento, since the 50ies all the posh crowds have moved to Capri Italy.